Green-Hive/IA-Data/readme.md

 # First Step

-## If it is not done yet on your machine, install venv
+## If it is not done yet on your machine, install python.
+If you use pip3 replace below pip command by pip3

 ```
 pip install virtualenv